ASofterSpace/Toolbox-JavaScript/README.md

 ## Setup

-To use the toolbox in your project, just copy the relevant files into it. :)
+To use the toolbox in your project, just copy the relevant javascript files from the `toolbox` folder into it. :)

+(However, beware that some files depend on each other - in general, all the files from a subfolder should be present together.)

 ## Test